vb-pogribnyi/OpenCircle/Open Circle.md

     show_weight(model.conv2.weight, model(t_img, 1)[0])
 ```

-Here we are generating an image (setting a seed for random, so that the image is same), loading a model, passing the image through the model, and plotting the information.
+Here we are generating an image (setting a seed for np.random, so that the image is same), loading a model, passing the image through the model, and plotting the information.
 The source image for all the illustrations below looks like this:

 ![src](C:\Users\vpogribnyi\Documents\Dojo\ML\OpenCircle\v3\images\04_analysis\src.png)

-The show_weight() function, which we will write shortly, accepts as arguments the weight to plot and the model output after the weight is applied.
+The show_weight() function accepts as arguments the weight to plot and the model output after the weight is applied.
 It contains some plotting commands along with some logic to arrange the images:

 ```python
 def show_weight(weight, output):